wsxjs/wsxjs/docs/rfcs/0006-light-dom-components.md

 ### Framework Guidelines (Not Enforced)

-WSX Framework **recommends** this pattern but gives developers full choice:
+WSXJS **recommends** this pattern but gives developers full choice:

 ```typescript
 // Recommended: Container components use Light DOM